jayrodkoji/CS5780_Mini_Project/README.md

     2. High-level description of your application – 4-5 lines of text.

 		A handheld game which uses a screen to display a ball that is able to roll around.
 By tilting the device the user is able to control the velcity of the ball.
-The objective of this game is to move the ball into four target locations which will appear sequentially as previous targets are reached.
-With each target reached a led will illuminate on the board.
-If the user hits a wall the leds will be reset restarting the game.
+The objective of this game is to move the ball into target locations which will appear as previous targets are reached.
+The red LED (level 1) will begin blinking slowly, increading in frequency as targets are hit until it locks in solid moving onto the next level (green).
+Following the same pattern until green locks in and the game is won.
+If the user hits a wall the leds will be reset to the previous locked level.

     3. Functional block diagram, containing all the hardware/software blocks of your project.